justinwhall/gatsby-wordpress-netlify-starter/README.md

 ## Dependencies

-* [LittleBot Netlify](https://github.com/justinwhall/littlebot-netlify) installed and activated on the source WordPress installation.
+* [WP Buildhook Deploy](https://github.com/justinwhall/littlebot-netlify) installed and activated on the source WordPress installation.

 #### This Project was forked from the default [Gatsby Starter](https://github.com/gatsbyjs/gatsby-starter-blog)